Ulnar nerve transposition is a surgery to move a nerve at the elbow. A new path will be made for the nerve to sit in.

 Copyright © Nucleus Medical Media, Inc.

-Before your procedure, talk to your doctor about ways to decrease your risk of complications.
-Factors that may increase your risk include:
+Before your procedure, talk to your doctor about ways to lower your risk of problems.
+Things that may raise your risk are:

-A cut will be made near the inside elbow.
+A cut will be made near the inside of the elbow.
 The ulnar nerve will be located.
 It will be moved from behind the elbow to the front.
-The nerve will be seated in 1 of the following:
+The nerve will be seated in one of these places:

 About an hour